 The goods must be covered by relevant import permits and supporting documents such as the commercial invoice, packing list, airway bill and consignment note during clearance at the checkpoint.

 Dutiable goods such as liquor and tobacco products imported by courier services will incur GST and duty.
-There is no duty-free concession or GST relief for the import of dutiable goods.
-A Customs In-Payment (Duty and GST) permit is required for the import of these goods and payment of duty and GST.
+There is no duty-free concession or GST relief for the importation of dutiable goods.
+A Customs In-Payment (Duty and GST) permit is required for the importation of these goods and payment of duty and GST.

 Non-Dutiable and Non-Controlled Goods

-Non-dutiable and non-controlled goods imported by air courier services with a total CIF value not exceeding S$400 are granted GST relief.
-No Customs permit is required.
+Non-dutiable and non-controlled goods imported by air courier services with a total CIF value not exceeding S$400 are granted GST relief and no Customs permit is required.
 To determine the total CIF value, all goods consigned to the same importer and arriving in Singapore on the same flight are treated as a whole, even if the goods are covered by different freight documents.
-The importer is the party indicated as the consignee in the freight documents for example, the House Airway Bill (HAWB), and consignment note.
-In cases where end buyers are named as the consignees in different consignment notes and the courier company or freight forwarder is named as the consignee in the HAWB, each of the end buyers will be considered as an importer.
+The importer is the party indicated as the consignee in the freight documents such as the House Airway Bill (HAWB) and consignment note.
+In cases where end buyers are named as the consignees in different consignment notes and the courier company or freight forwarder is named as the consignee in the HAWB, each of the end buyers may be considered as an importer.

-Non-dutiable and non-controlled goods imported by courier services with a total CIF value exceeding S$400 will incur GST.
-A Customs In-Payment (GST) permit is required for the import of the goods and payment of GST.
+Non-dutiable and non-controlled goods imported by courier services with a total CIF value exceeding S$400 will incur GST on its entire invoice value.
+A Customs In-Payment (GST) permit is required for the importation of the goods and payment of GST.